-The cork disc drag system all wrapped up in a fully machined framed make sure for much-needed drag power and also silent line retrieval.
-It’s got an oversized handle and a mid-sized arbor that’s sure to decrease line memory and give way for quick line pickup.
+The cork disc drag system is all wrapped up in a fully machined frame to make sure for much-needed drag power and also silent line retrieval.
+It’s got an oversized handle and a mid-sized arbor that’s sure to decrease line memory and give way for quick line pick up.

 The overall construction quality and material?
 Well, it’s made by Japanese Brother and CNC machined.
 This is one die-cast spool that’s going to give great value back for your buck.